 Do note that most raiders are simply solo players looking for some plunder and your Thatch Bases are their heaven.
 Don’t feed them!
 Lastly, tame some dinosaurs to help you protect your base and be prepared for a fight.

-First and foremost thing that you need to understand is that you’re not playing to impress.
-Pretty bases will not get your anywhere!
+The first and foremost thing that you need to understand is that you’re not playing to impress.
+Pretty bases will not get you anywhere!

-Your base needs not have any Thatch, otherwise people will take no time into breaking and killing you.
+Your base needs not to have any Thatch, otherwise, people will take no time to break and kill you.
 In addition to this, do note that Outposts are your friends.